ozantahta/e-commerce/README.md

 ## Contributing

-This project was developed by Ozan TAHTA as a technical assessment for backend developer position.

 For questions or support regarding this implementation:
 - Contact: Ozan TAHTA
 - Project: E-commerce Order Processing System
-- Purpose: Backend Developer Technical Assessment

 ## License